pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-development-versions.md

 <div class="alert alert-danger">
 <h4>Warning</h4>
 Development versions and beta releases are not supported and should not be run on live sites.
-Testing should be done on a Multidev environment or within an isolated local environment on a branch other than master.
+Testing should be done on a <a href="/docs/articles/sites/multidev/">Multidev</a> environment or within an isolated local environment on a branch other than master.
 </div>

 ## Update Core within WordPress Dashboard